 1. Se7en came from the mind of a record store employee.

 Screenwriter Andrew Kevin Walker was a graduate of Penn State’s film program.
 Several years later, however, he was no closer to achieving his goal of working in the industry.
 Making ends meet at a New York City Tower Records store, Walker was so depressed that he wrote a bleak and oppressive script about the hunt for a killer who uses the seven deadly sins as inspiration for his crimes.

-Satisfied with the outcome, he sent it to professional writer David Koepp, and then followed up with a phone call.
+Satisfied with the outcome, he sent the script to professional writer David Koepp, then followed up with a phone call.
 Koepp agreed to send it to his agent, who found a buyer in New Line Cinema.
-(After reading it, Koepp also advised Walker that he “needed professional help.”)
+(After reading it, Koepp also advised Walker that he "needed professional help.")